Samantha Newark

-Samantha Newark (born 27 June 1967) is an English musician and actress.
+Samantha Newark (born 27 June 1967) is an English-born American musician and actress.
 She is best known for her voice-over work as the speaking voice of Jem and Jerrica in the animated cartoon series Jem.
-As a teenager, Newark became a voice-over talent in mainstream television.
 Her work on "Jem" produced a serious cult following that persists to this day.
-She lent her voice to many radio and TV projects while writing and performing her original music as a solo recording artist in Los Angeles CA, Nashville TN and Dallas, Texas.
-In 2015 Newark appeared in the live-action feature film adaptation on Jem and the Holograms directed by Jon M. Chu.
+In 2015, Newark appeared in the live-action feature film adaptation on Jem and the Holograms directed by Jon M. Chu.

 Early years

-Samantha Newark was born in Wimbledon, London.
-Although she was born in England, her family then moved to Africa and later to the US.
+Newark was born in Wimbledon, London.
+Although she was born in England, her family then moved to Rhodesia and later to the United States.
 She attended several different schools and began her music career in Africa after seeing Lena Zavaroni perform.
-She continued working as an actress and singer and came to prominence when she landed the role of Jem in 1985.

 Acting career

-Newark is best known for her voice-over work on the animated 1980s cartoon series Jem as the speaking voice of Jerrica/Jem (Britta Phillips was the singing voice).
-"Jem" remains her most well known role and Newark receives invitations to meet the Jem fans at Pop Culture conventions all over the world.
+Newark is best known for her voice-over work on the animated 1980s cartoon series Jem as the speaking voice of Jerrica/Jem.
+"Jem" remains her most well known role and Newark receives invitations to meet the Jem fans at pop culture conventions all over the world.
 Newark made a cameo appearance in the Jem and the Holograms live action film adaptation.

-Newark was nominated for a "Young Artist award" twice for "Exceptional young actress in animation, series, specials, or film features" also nominated for her performance in "Best animated series".
-Other voice-over credits include guest-starring on the original Transformers cartoon as "Ariel" in the classic Transformers episode "War Dawn" and in other episodes playing Elise Presser.
-Newark was also cast as the voice of a young Peter Pan's mother in Steven Spielberg feature film Hook as well as doing countless on camera and voice-over TV and radio commercials.
+Newark was nominated for a Young Artist Award twice for "Exceptional Young Actress in Animation, Series, Specials, or Film Features" and "Best Animated Series".
+Other voice-over credits include guest-starring on Transformers: Animated as "Ariel" and "Elise Presser", and voicing a young Peter Pan's mother in the Steven Spielberg feature film Hook.
 She also played the role of Debbie in the 1987 thriller film Summer Camp Nightmare.
 In 2012 she was invited to contribute two characters to the Festival favorite animated short Pound Dogs, created by Mike Salva.
-This project won the MTV "Voice and Vision animation award for writing and animation and garnered two development deals with MTV.
+This project won the MTV "Voice and Vision Animation Award" for writing and animation and garnered two development deals with MTV.

 Newark also works in video games, providing voices for games including Twisted Metal: Black and Britney's Dance Beat, where she played the roles of the Choreographer and the Asian dancer.